 - The competition is open to authors of any nationality who are over the age of 18 on the closing date.

-- Submissions may be traditionally published, or provably FIRST self-published (print or e-book) within 18 months of the closing date, or not yet published.
-They must be in English.
+- Submissions may be traditionally or self-published, or first published in English (print or e-book) within 18 months of the closing date, or not yet published anywhere.
 Translations are welcome.

-- Entries may be submitted by authors, agents or publishers, but must be in the required format via the Submissions form.
+- Entries may be submitted by authors, agents or publishers.

-- If you entered an unpublished novel last year, you are welcome to enter it again if the novel is now published/self-published, or if you have been rewriting or polishing and it is still unpublished.
+- If you entered an unpublished novel previously, you are welcome to enter it again if the novel is now published/self-published, or if you have been rewriting or polishing and it is still unpublished.

-- The first 5000 words of each entry, double spaced, 12pt, plus a one page synopsis, single spaced 12pt, should be submitted AS ONE DOCUMENT via the SUBMISSIONS page in pdf, .doc or .docx file format.
+- The first 5000 words plus a one-page synopsis of each entry should be submitted as AS ONE DOCUMENT via the SUBMISSIONS page in pdf, .doc or .docx file format.

-- If you are ordering our FEEDBACK SERVICE (details below) please put (FEEDBACK) after the title in your submission.
+- If you are ordering our FEEDBACK SERVICE (details below) please put (FEEDBACK) after the title in that submission.

 - Completed novels will be requested by the end of August and must be at least 50,000 words.
+Graphic novels, no length restriction.
 As we may request the additional material at any time, novels should ideally be completed before entering.

-- Complete novels called for must be submitted as pdf documents (or as published books by arrangement).
-This time we will require the name of the author and whether the novel is published/self-published or not yet published.
+- Complete novels called for must be submitted as pdf documents or as published books.
+This time we will require the name of the author and whether (and when) the novel was published/self-published or is not yet published.